hrt127/sehr-gut/README.md

 ## 📖 Log / Process
 This README doubles as a diary (including proper Github use for more than just me) of how it’s being built:
 - 👀 Started with a simple HTML file → deployed on Vercel
-- 🍌 Added/ing Streamlit app with tabs (Decode, Comebacks, Log)
+- 🍌 To add Streamlit app with tabs (Decode, Comebacks, Log)
 - 🪢 Expanding slang DB + SQLite logging
 - 🪢 Working on personalization and platform integrations